nanotheorygroup/kaldo-examples/density_functional_theory/README.md

 This example illustrates how to perform thermal transport simulation for a rock-salt MgO (2 atoms per cell) system using [D3Q](https://anharmonic.github.io/d3q/) package as force calculator.
 - `silicon_dft_qe:`
 This example illustrates how to perform thermal transport simulation for a silicon diamond (2 atoms per cell) system using [QE](https://www.quantum-espresso.org/) package as force calculator.

+## Using Git Large File Storage (LFS)

+This repository uses Git Large File Storage (LFS) to handle large files.
+To ensure you properly download all the content, you may need to have Git LFS installed on your system.
+If you haven't installed it yet, you can do so by following the instructions on the [Git LFS website](https://git-lfs.github.com/).
+Once Git LFS is installed, you can clone this repository as usual with `git clone`.
+Git LFS is integrated into normal Git commands, so large files will be downloaded automatically when you checkout a commit that includes them.
+If you've already cloned the repository without Git LFS, you can download the large files with `git lfs pull`.